feelerfolg-webdesign/server-php-info/readme.txt

 = Where is the server information displayed? =

 The server-related information is displayed on your WordPress dashboard.
-Once the plugin is activated, a new widget named “WP PHP Server Info” will appear in the dashboard.
+Once the plugin is activated, a new widget named “Server PHP Info” will appear in the dashboard.

 = What kind of server info does this plugin provide? =

-The WP PHP Server Info plugin provides you with:
+The Server PHP Info plugin provides you with:

 * Webserver software.
 * Operating system and architecture.